 Don’t let ticks put you off getting out into nature.
-Here is a great website with lots of easy to digest information on ticks, Lyme’s Disease and how to stay safe.
+Here is a great website with lots of easy to digest information on ticks, Lyme Disease and how to stay safe.
 Lyme Disease UK - Lyme disease charity for patient support and advice

 Staying safe with us:

 🌿Spray ankles and wrists with tick spray.
-We will have some tick spray for you to apply when you arrive.
+We will have some spare tick spray for you to apply when you arrive.

 🌿Carry out a tick check after your time with us!
 It’s good to get into a regular habit of tick checks after spending time outdoors.
 When doing a tick check, pay special attention to the following areas where ticks like to hide: - behind your ears, your scalp and hair, around the neck, under your arms, inside the belly button, between the legs, around the waist.